keritenerowicz/CourseEnroll/README.md

 pip install -r requirements.txt
 ```

-Install the latest version of [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/), and place the executable into /CourseEnroll
+Install the latest version of [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/), and place the executable into ~/CourseEnroll

 # How to Use
 - Start the program before enrollment to allow time for the user to log in.
 This will ensure that the user begins their enrollment process nearly as soon as it opens.

-Change the directory to inside the CourseEnroll folder and start the program
+Change the directory to inside ~/CourseEnroll and start the program
 ```
 python app.py
 ```